fenago/spark-dev3600/DEV362/Lab_8.md

 We run ALS on the input trainingRDD of Rating (user, product, rating) objects with the rank and Iterations parameters:
-•

-Rank is the number of latent factors in the model.
+-Rank is the number of latent factors in the model.

-•

-Iterations is the number of iterations to run.
+-Iterations is the number of iterations to run.

 The ALS run(trainingRDD) method will build and return a MatrixFactorizationModel, which can be used to make product predictions for users.